gridgarage/public_html/README.md

-#gridgarage public_htmlWelcome to grid garage, this is for testing purpose only.
-For more information
+#gridgarage public_html
-[visit the website](http://gridgarage.com).
+Welcome to grid garage, this is for testing purpose only.
+For more information [visit the website](http://gridgarage.com).